rskschrom/crystal_dda/README.md

 fname, afrac = branched_planar_dda(a, asp, amax, ac, ag, ft, fb, fmb, nsb)
 ```

 where ```fname``` is the name of the input file that we just created and ```afrac``` is the estimated area fraction of the crystal.
+See the examples directory for more information.
 We can now run the DDA code with this file as an input to calculate the scattering.